PreschoolKindergartenFirst Grade

 Close-up image of a small child's hand holding a red crayon, having made some scribbles on a piece of paper, representing the process of learning.

-Try it in different situations:
+Try it in everyday moments:

 • “I can’t ride my bike!” → “You just haven’t gotten the hang of it yet.”